 I'm not sure why that was my problem exactly, but apparently it was.
 So there.

-With the help of assistance from a creepy gypsy type who decides that the best way to say 'ask the receptionist' is to produce a deck of tarot cards, it wasn't not hard to track down Harry's location to a place called Dead Man's End.
+With the help of assistance from a creepy fortune teller who decides that the best way to say 'ask the receptionist' is to produce a deck of tarot cards, it wasn't not hard to track down Harry's location to a place called Dead Man's End.
 Well, except for continuing to try to convince everyone that I didn't speak English, leading to instructive little conversations like...

 "You're a stranger here, aren't you?"